 The course emphasized that service design is broad and evolving and due to this nobody is an expert in all areas of service design, all service designers have their strengths and weaknesses, so when I say I am a service designer, I am not saying that I already have expertise in everything that could fit within the service design box, nobody can say that.
 What I am saying is that I have a lot of skills and experience that can be packaged into a service design box.

-The course focussed on what they defined as the three pillars of service design, research, ideation and prototyping.
+The course focussed on what they defined as the four pillars of service design, research, ideation. prototyping and implementation.
 I outline below the expertise that I have that fit within each of these pillars.

 In my transition from academia into user research I have found that not only have I been able to bring with me a lot of expertise from my research background, but I have also been able to apply understanding from management roles and facilitation skills from my performance background.

 I argue that the combination of my academic, professional and lived experience is quite unique.
 They have given me deep understanding of how to improve the healthcare system and how to digital technology could be applied to improve healthcare efficiency.
 My motivation is not financially driven, it’s more that I have gained skills and understanding that could be applied to making the system work better and my life experience has shown me just how important that is.